peter120796/screenshot/README.md

-# screenshot
+# Screenshot
-take a screenshot
+ How to take automatic screenshot